NitheshT/Wordpress_Installation_Docker/README.md

 ![WP7](https://github.com/NitheshT/Wordpress_Installation_Docker/assets/122042254/3b3a676d-887f-4f87-812b-8a430e8f0581)

-Withing a few steps we have successfully installed WordPress application.
+With few steps we have successfully installed a WordPress application.